 COVID-19 had been one of the most devastating events in the past few years, causing widespread lockdowns on a global scale.
 Since the virus largely prevented people from interacting worldwide, people had to turn to alternative methods for communication.
 Businesses especially had to quickly find viable substitutes for in-person meetings while adapting to remote work, causing virtual conferencing in businesses to become a norm.
 But with the development and rollout of vaccines in addition to the increasingly milder strains, the world is more than eager to return to in-person interactions.
-This poses a huge question: is there no longer a place for virtual business meetings anymore?
+This poses a huge question: is there a place for virtual business meetings post-pandemic?

-The answer is a resounding no. Though there are undoubtedly aspects of in-person meetings that virtual cannot replace, virtual conferencing in business has advantages over in-person meetings that make it indispensable and practical in the long term.
+The answer is a resounding yes.
+Though there are undoubtedly aspects of in-person meetings that virtual cannot replace, virtual conferencing in business has advantages over in-person meetings that make it indispensable and practical in the long term.

 Environmental Advantages